Skip to main content

 SFCM Students at Golden Gate Bridge

-In addition to your New Student Portal, this landing page serves as your go-to resource for navigating the next steps to join us in Fall 2024.
-If you have any questions or concerns, please don't hesitate to reach out to us.
-We're here to support you every step of the way.
+Congratulations on taking the next step in your musical journey!
+We encourage admitted students to share this page with their support systems to help track the next steps to becoming an SFCM student.
+If you have any questions or concerns, don’t hesitate to reach out—we’re here to support you every step of the way.

-If you have not already done so, confirm your enrollment through the Reply to Offer of Admission form.
+If you haven’t already, please confirm your enrollment by completing the Reply to Offer of Admission form.

 On this page